mimuc/mememuc-template/README.md

 ### During Development

-During development we recommend to ruin the two project (`./node-backend` and `./react-frontend`) individually.
+During development we recommend to run the two projects (`./node-backend` and `./react-frontend`) individually.
 However if you prefer, you can use the NodeJS scripts from `./mememuc-launcher` during development too, with the following commands:

 ```
 cd mememuc-launcher